 Loan modification is a common way to keep your home after missing mortgage payments.
-A loan modification can be a good option if you are behind on your mortgage but now you can afford to make payments, but can't afford to pay everything you owe all at once.
+A loan modification can be a good option if:

+- You are behind on your mortgage but now you can afford to make payments; or - You can't afford the monthly payments you have now, but you could afford lower monthly payments.

-Completing a loan modification will bring you current on the loan.
+Completing a loan modification will make you current on the loan.
 If there is a related foreclosure court case, that case will be dismissed after you have completed a loan modification.